seeu-inspace/easyg/README.md

 - NTLM Auth: https://0xdf.gitlab.io/2019/06/01/htb-sizzle.html#beyond-root---ntlm-auth
 - Not all the usernames found are always the ones that work.
 For example: you might find autologon creds `svc_loanmanager:Moneymakestheworldgoround!` which however lead to login with `evil-winrm -i 10.10.10.175 -u svc_loanmgr -p 'Moneymakestheworldgoround!'`
 - Every time that you think about Active Directory, think about a Forest, not a Domain.
 If one domain is compromised, so it is the entire forest.
 Whithin a forest, all the domains trust each others.
 This is why a forest is considered a security boundry.
+- Making changes to the local administrator group is one of the noisiest thing you can do

 #### <ins>Initial foothold</ins>